WithSecureOpenSource/headless-scanner-driver/README.md

 java -jar -Xmx1g -Djava.awt.headless=true -XX:MaxPermSize=1G burpsuite.jar

-The extension intercepts two special kinds of HTTP requests; those to ports 1111, 1112 and 1113.
+The extension intercepts three special kinds of HTTP requests; those to ports 1111, 1112 and 1113.

 If you think this sort of in-band signaling is odd, I agree.
 At the